samphelan/pulsewidth-ui/README.md

 ### Theming

-All components support theming using styled-components.
+All components support theming using CSS variables.
 You can provide your own theme to override default styles and colors.

 To create a custom theme: